Build Mode · · 16 min read

 Post-close terms: Both partners committed to 30-month employment agreements.
 One remained as managing partner with operational authority; the other shifted to client relationship management.
 Base salaries: $275K each, consistent with pre-sale compensation.

-Case Study: Smaller Firm, Different Outcome
+Scenario: Smaller Firm, Different Outcome

 Headline terms: 7.5x EBITDA = $4.9M total consideration